jacobkap/ucrbook/docs/13_nibrs_offense.md

 Some of these groups are also subsets of larger groups.
 For example, anti-Muslim, anti-Arab, and anti-Sikh (while Sikhs are not Muslim or Arabic, some Sikhs have been targeted by people who incorrectly believe that they are) are probably all the same bias motivation.
 Likewise, attacks on LGBT people are in multiple categories, which allows for a more detailed understanding of these hate crimes but requires aggregation to look at them as a group.
 While this aggregation is easy enough to do, accidentally missing any of the subcategories could vastly undercount offenses against the larger category.

 <table class="table table-striped" style="width: auto !important; margin-left: auto; margin-right: auto;">
-<caption>(\#tab:offenseBiasMotivationBiases)The bias motivation (i.e. if hate crime or not and what type of hate crime) for all offenses reported in 2022 that were classified as hate crimes.
+<caption>(\#tab:offenseBiasMotivationBiases)The bias motivation (i.e. if it was a hate crime and what type of hate crime) for all incidents reported in 2022 that were classified as hate crimes.
 For easier viewing of how hate crimes are broken down, this excludes all offenses where there was no bias motivation.</caption>
  <thead>
   <tr>
    <th style="text-align:left;"> Bias Motivation </th>